 Australia's first boom was at the beginning of the 20th century.
 In 1906, Australia produced The Story of the Kelly Gang, the world's first feature-length film.
 The film was extraordinary popular; running for five weeks to full houses.
 It only cost 1,000 pounds to make but returned 26,000 pounds.
 Over the next five years Australia produced more successful films such as the Eureka Stockade, The Assigned Servant, The Squatters Daughter, Attack on the Gold Escort, Sentenced for Life and The Mark of the Lash.

 Despite being very popular, the bushranging movies subverted British-based patriotism.
 In addition, they subverted the psychological desire of many Australians to see authority as legitimate and criminals as illegitimate.
-Consequently, in 1912 the entire genre of bushranging films was banned.
+Consequently, in 1912 the entire genre of bushranging films was banned in NSW.

-With its own government saying the Australian story had no value and one of the most popular subjects being banned, the Australian industry was overrun by Hollywood.
+With an Australian government saying the Australian story had no value and one of the most popular subjects being banned, the Australian industry was overrun by Hollywood.
 Rather than grow up watching bushrangers fight corrupt troopers, Australian kids grew up watching Hollywood movies of cowboys shooting Indians.

 For the next five decades, very little emerged from Australia that gained any kind of popular following.
 A possible exception was the 1927 film, For the Term of his Natural Life, which was based on Marcus Clark’s novel of an English gentleman wrongly convicted of murder and sent to Tasmania.
 Clarke envisioned his story as an allegory of the production of diamonds in which the ugly blackness of coal precedes the beauty of the diamond’s crystallisation.
 In this way, he wanted to celebrate the survival of the human spirit in dire circumstances.
 Although it was a popular movie all over Australia, it was particularly influential in Tasmania, where it resulted in a movement to preserve the state's Convict heritage.